marymlucas/marymlucas.github.io/_pages/about.md

 ### 2020

-- September 2020: Completed the Masters in Computer Information Systems (conc.
-Health Informatics, Data Analytics)
+- September 2020: Received the Master of Science in Computer Information Systems (conc.
+Health Informatics, Data Analytics) from Boston University
-  - Received the BU MET 2020 [Award for Excellence in Graduate Study](https://www.bu.edu/met/about/deans-welcome/awards/) in Computer Information Systems
+  - Awarded the 2020 BU MET [Award for Excellence in Graduate Study](https://www.bu.edu/met/about/deans-welcome/awards/) in Computer Information Systems

+### 2000
+- December 2000: Received the Master of Philosophy in Physics from Moi University, Kenya.